WizardOfQA/Selenium_BDD-Specflow-Step4/README.md

 ### Roadmap for Selenium UI Test Automation Series:
 1> Selenium_UI_Automation Without POM - Manily Focus on Selenium API Functionalities
 2> Selenium_UI_Automation With POM - The Structure and Creating of POM
-**3> Selenium_UI_Automation With Logging and Reporting Functionalities.(Extent Report) - How to Logging and Reporting using Extent Reports in a Selenium framework**
+3> Selenium_UI_Automation With Logging and Reporting Functionalities.(Extent Report) - How to Logging and Reporting using Extent Reports in a Selenium framework
+**4> Selenium_UI_Automation With Behavior Driven Development(BDD) Using Specflow - How to implment BDD to the framework using Specflow**

 I might add more series as needed to showcase UI Automation with Selenium.